 - Female-Centric Gothic Horror Books You Must Read

-All the Best Books by Agatha Christie In Order
+All the Best Agatha Christie Books In Order

 Agatha Christie has created marvelous characters dedicated to the world of mystery, such as the enduring Belgian detective, Hercules Poirot, and the British Miss Maple.
 Her other recurring characters include the couple Tommy and Tuppence, Captain Arthur Hastings, Superintendent Battle, Inspector Japp and others.

-In her career, Christie wrote more than 90 books; among them were sixty six novels and fourteen short story books, many of which involved her fictional detectives: Hercule Poirot and Miss Marple.
-In addition, she also wrote more than two dozen plays, and six romantic novels under the pseudonym Mary Westmacott.
-Her play The Mousetrap also remained on the poster for 26,113 continuous performances, thus holding the record for Longest theatrical run.
+Agatha Christie wrote more than 90 books in her career, including 66 novels and 14 short story collections, many of which featured her fictional detectives Hercule Poirot and Miss Marple.
+She also wrote more than two dozen plays, and six romantic novels under the pseudonym Mary Westmacott.
+Her play The Mousetrap holds the record for the longest theatrical run, with over 26,000 continuous performances.

 1. The Mysterious Affair at Styles (1920)

 Agatha Christie’s first novel, The Mysterious Affair at Styles, resulted from a dare.
 1n 1917, Christie’s sister Madge challenged her to create a police plot.
-And thus came the author’s first book, The Mysterious Affair at Styles, published three years later.
-The plot marks the appearance of its most famous character, the Belgian mustachioed detective Hercule Poirot, who would return 32 times more in her later literary works.
+And thus came the author’s first book, The Mysterious Affair at Styles, published three years later in 1920.

 Poirot, the slightly arrogant and ever-watchful Belgian refugee during the Great War, happens to be staying in the same village as his old friend, Arthur Hastings, a soldier on sick leave.
 The two men get caught up in a murder investigation when the woman hosting Hastings—the same woman who sponsored Poirot’s leave of Belgium—is found poisoned in her bed.
 It’s a classic, murder mystery with lots of intrigues and uncertainty.
 Everyone has a motive here, red herrings run rampant, and only endearing Poirot has the mind designed to untangle the lies from the truth.